-A Self-Drive Itinerary of the East Coast of Niue
+A Self-Drive Day Tour of Niue’s East Coast

 If there was ever an island to experience the joys of independent exploration, Niue would be it.
-Rent some wheels and hit the open albeit pothole-full road to Niue’s less-visited side, the east coast.
-This self-guided tour of Niue’s east coast will show you the way.
+Rent some wheels and hit the open albeit pothole-filled road to the island’s less-visited side, the east coast.
+This self-guided day tour of Niue’s east coast will show you the way.

-Pack sights such as tropical forest, dramatic chasms, rugged sea tracks and vibrant reefs into a self-drive itinerary.
-After you’ve seen it all, you might want to try A Self-Guided Tour of Niue’s West Coast next.
+Pack sights such as tropical forests, dramatic chasms, rugged sea tracks and vibrant reefs into a self-drive Niue east coast itinerary.
+After you’ve seen it all, you might want to try A Self-Guided Tour of Niue’s West Coast next!

 Avatele to Hakupu

-Follow the main road east, to the village of Vaiea.
-At about 3.4km (2.1 miles) into your journey, you’ll see the entrance to the Noni Farm.
-They sometimes offer tours, which is best booked at the Niue Tourism Information Centre in Alofi.
-Alternatively, continue onto Hakupu.
-Look out for signs to the Ebony Carving Studio on your way into the village to browse hand-carved ebony products or even join the Ebony Rainforest Tour – find out more about the tour in The Best Guided Tours in Niue.
+Follow the main road east, to the village of Vaiea and continue onto Hakupu.
+Look out for signs to the Ebony Carving Studio on your way into the village to join the Ebony Rainforest Tour (bookings essential) – find out more about the tour in The Best Guided Tours in Niue.

 Don’t leave Hakupu too quickly, as behind the village hides Anapala Chasm.
 Take the second or third righthand turnoff, as they both connect to a winding gravel road toward the coast.
 The short walk here takes you through the forest to a set of steep steps descending into the chasm.
 At the bottom is a freshwater pool that offers a “refreshing” swim.